Xaetral/SolverJS/README.md

 - gdpr - french
 - bribery prevention - 2024
 - modern slavery - french (doesn't work on microsoft edge)
+- information security (likely only works on chrome)

 To skip the initial training:
 ```js